Marlins vs. Pirates: Betting Trends, Records ATS, Home/Road Splits

 Marlins Recent Betting Performance

-- In five games as the favorite over the last 10 matchups, the Marlins have a record of 4-1.
+- In six games as the favorite over the last 10 matchups, the Marlins have a record of 4-2.

 - Bookmakers have not set a spread for any of the Marlins' last 10 games.